 Loans may be limited as funds for lending in these programs come from new federal capital contributions, any institutional matching contribution and collections from prior student borrowers.
 Some Perkins Loan borrowers who undertake certain public, military, or teaching service employment are eligible to have all or part of their loans canceled.

 If you were awarded a Perkins loan, you will need to complete a Master Promissory Note and Entrance Interview.

 Nursing Loan and Health Professions Loan for Pharmacy Programs provide low-interest loans to students with financial need, based on the results of the student’s FAFSA, the cost of attendance and other aid resources.

 If you were awarded a Nursing or Health Profession loan, you will need to complete Promissory Note and Entrance Interview (must be completed yearly.)

-Students and their families can borrow additional loan funds to help meet their college costs using Alternative Loan programs.
+Students and their families can borrow additional loan funds to help meet their college costs using Private Education Loan programs.
 These credit based loan programs are provided by commercial lenders and are not supported by state or federal financial aid funds.
-Some alternative loans may require interest payments while the student is enrolled in school.
+Some Private Education Loans may require interest payments while the student is enrolled in school.

 The federal Parent PLUS Loan program enables parents with good credit histories to borrow money to pay the education expenses of their children.
 The student must be a dependent undergraduate student, making satisfactory academic progress and attending school at least half-time.
 How to apply for a Parent PLUS Loan.

 Graduate students considering this option must enroll on at least a half-time basis in a degree seeking program, and be making satisfactory academic progress.
 How to apply for a Graduate PLUS Loan.